brool/tokyo-cabinet/README.rst

    lein deps && lein jar

-   To use it add [tokyocabinet-clj "0.1.0"] to your project.clj
+   To use it add [org.clojars.db/tokyo-cabinet "0.1.0"] to your project.clj

 Basic Usage
 -----------